 MOD EUR/XXA28/46

 9.42 The Bureau shall study this information on the basis of Appendix 5 and shall inform both administrations of its conclusions.
-Should the Bureau agree to include or exclude, as appropriate, the administration in the request, it shall publish an addendum to the publication under No. 9.38.
-(WRC-2000)
+Should the Bureau agree to include or exclude, as appropriate, an administration and/or a satellite network in the request, it shall publish a Special Section, indicating the list of administrations and associated satellite networks with which coordination needs to be effected.
+(WRC-12)

 Reasons: To indicate that inclusions and exclusions to the list may refer to administrations and/or satellite networks and to publish the updated list, originally established under No. 9.36.2 and published under No. 9.38, with the inclusions and/or exclusions of administrations and/or satellite networks submitted by administrations under No. 9.41 and considered justifiable after having been studied by the Bureau.